HeyGen x Zapier | Automate AI video creation workflows

 Create video from template

-Generate a personalised avatar video using a saved HeyGen template and dynamic fields.
+Generate a personalized avatar video using a saved HeyGen template and dynamic fields.

 Translate a video